-This pyramid-shaped building in North Korea was once a contender for the tallest hotel in the world – but construction was interrupted in 1989 and it became the world’s largest abandoned building instead.
+This pyramid-shaped building in North Korea was once a contender for the tallest hotel in the world, but construction was interrupted in 1989, forcing it became the world’s largest abandoned building instead.

 Guest post – Lidija Grozdanic, cross-posted from Inhabitat

 But the notorious 105-story Ryugyong Hotel – frequently referred to as the ‘Hotel of Doom was to come to life after all.
 Egyptian company, Orascom fired the project back up again in 2008.